srstevenson/vim-picker/README.md

 * `:PickerBufferTag`: Pick a tag from the current buffer to jump to.
 * `:PickerHelp`: Pick a help tag to jump to in the current window.
 * `:PickerLocationList`: Pick a file position to jump to from the location list.
+* `:PickerQuickfix`: Pick a file position to jump to from the quickfix list.

 ## Key mappings